DavidVujic/python-polylith/CODE-OF-CONDUCT.md

-# poetry-polylith-plugin Code of Conduct
+# python-polylith Code of Conduct

 ## Our Pledge